dep-5260/cpa/README.md

 - **`<all_urls>`**: To allow fetching data from any URL, necessary for crypto price data API access.

 ## Crypto API Link
-This extension uses the crypto information api from https://coincap.io/
+This extension gets the crypto information from https://coincap.io/.

 ## License